-You can send Objective-C messages to remote objects-objects in other applications. ("Remote Messaging" (page 81), discusses this possibility in more detail.)
+■ You can send Objective-C messages to remote objects-objects in other applications.
+(Remote Messaging (page 101) in the Objective-C 2.0 Runtime Programming Guide, discusses this possibility in more detail.)

 Each application has its own structure, classes, and internal logic.
 But you don't need to know how another application works or what its components are to communicate with it.
 As an outsider, all you need to know is what messages you can send (the protocol) and where to send them (the receiver).